Chemin de fer d'Anvin à Calais: Passenger stock

 An initial purchase of 32 four-wheel carriages and one bogie carriage was made for the commencement of services in 1881.
 The four-wheelers cost from ₣3,650 to ₣5,725 each and the bogie carriage cost ₣8,000.
-The four-wheelers consisted 20 third class (24 seats) and 12 composite (5 first, second and third class, (19 seats) and 7 first and second class (22 seats)).
+The four-wheelers consisted of 20 third class (24 seats) and 12 composite (5 first, second and third class, (19 seats) and 7 first and second class (22 seats)).
 The bogie coach seated 56.
 Three more bogie third carriages were purchased in 1886.
 By 1893, the railway had acquired at least one, and maybe three more bogie carriages.
 These seated 16 first class and 20 second class, plus baggage space which included a dog kennel.
 In 1912, four more bogie composite carriages were bought from Blanc-Misseron.
 Two were tri-composites, the others were second and third class only.
 Four flat wagons were capable of being converted to passenger carriages as required.
 Eight luggage vans were purchased for the opening of the line.
 Twelve bogie carriages and two luggage vans were bought from the CF Guise-Hirson in 1921.

 Freight stock

-By the time the line was completed in 1883, freight stock consisted 30 ballast wagons, 40 open wagons, 42 flat wagons (of which 4 could be converted to passenger carriages) and 60 vans.
+By the time the line was completed in 1883, freight stock consisted of 30 ballast wagons, 40 open wagons, 42 flat wagons (of which 4 could be converted to passenger carriages) and 60 vans.
 Wagons cost from ₣1,123 to ₣2,350 each.
 In 1921, 22 vans and 40 open or flat wagons and a rail-mounted crane were bought from the CF Guise-Hirson.
 A further 29 wagons would be purchased at a later date.